Blendify/blender-manual/blender_docs/manual/rigging/constraints/interface/adding_removing.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     Object Mode and Pose Mode
+   :Mode:      Object Mode and Pose Mode
-   | Menu:     :menuselection:`Object --> Constraint --> Copy Constraints to Selected Objects`
+   :Menu:      :menuselection:`Object --> Constraint --> Copy Constraints to Selected Objects`

 Copies the active object Constraints to the rest of the selected objects.